Being a non-discriminating and fair employer

-BW Offshore has continuous focus on its employees, organisation and the opportunities it can provide for the wider community.
+BW Offshore focuses on its employees and organisation, and the opportunities it can provide for the wider community.
 The Company is deeply aware of the importance of its people and their contribution to meeting operational and financial objectives.
-Ensuring the safety and well-being of its employees is BW Offshore’s greatest responsibility and reflected in the zero-harm principle.
+Ensuring the safety and wellbeing of its employees is BW Offshore’s greatest responsibility and is reflected in its zero harm principle.
+Therefore, all processes seek to leverage human performance and a strong culture of care, and are in support of the UN Sustainable Development Goal #8 regarding decent work and economic growth.

 Human Rights, Anti Discrimination and Fair Employment